 Click to contact Chalik & Chalik's personal injury lawyers today

 Statute of Limitations in Florida

-Having a four-year window to file a claim may be beneficial for individuals with complex injuries.
+Having a two-year window to file a claim may be beneficial for individuals with complex injuries.
 Four years allows people with severe injuries to establish a stable medical baseline and fulfill extensive procedures and surgeries, which can be listed under medical costs when claiming damages.

 If it is apparent that your injuries may require extensive medical treatments, your lawyer may calculate estimated medical costs to be included in your compensation.
 Damages cannot be collected after you reach a settlement or the trial is finished, so you will want to consider all future damages and include them in your claim for compensation.